CORPORATE ACTION → DEEP DIVE

 7. Engage Your Supply Chain

-These are the main platforms and tools for UK SMEs.
-Start here rather than getting lost in the 270+ carbon tools available.
+The main free, UK-focused starting points for the carbon journey.
+Begin here rather than getting lost in the 270+ carbon tools available.

 UK Business Climate Hub

 The single point of net zero information for UK SMEs.
 Developed with government and maintained by Broadway Initiative.
-Includes carbon calculators, sector guidance, and step-by-step support.
+Carbon calculators, sector guidance, and step-by-step support.

 Part of the UN Race to Zero campaign.
 Make the SME Climate Commitment, access tools and resources, and join a global movement of small businesses taking climate action.

-If you're responding to government procurement requirements, start with the official Carbon Reduction Plan template.
-It tells you exactly what's needed.
+If you are responding to government procurement requirements, start with the official Carbon Reduction Plan template.
+It tells you exactly what is needed.

 Gov.uk guidance →Broadway Initiative